Law with Foundation Year

 A contract is a legally binding agreement between two or more parties which, if it contains the elements of a valid legal agreement, is enforceable by law.
 The contract law module concerns itself with the rules governing such agreements.
 You will be acquainted with the role contract law performs in business and economic activity.
 The course also aims to teach the principles that underlie the common law of contract and explain the effect of legislative intervention on the common law principles of contract law.
 You will learn both the common law rules and legislation affecting contract law, as well as the ability to avoid contractual disputes and/or solve them

-This module will introduce you to the English Legal System and its role within society: you will look at the court system and learn how the law is integrated within society.
-You will also look at the importance of legal principles, concepts, structures, citations, and practices within English law; and develop your skills in interpreting primary and secondary sources of law including how to use OSCOLA (Oxford Standard for Citation of Legal Authorities).
+This module will introduce you to the English legal system and its role within society.
+You will look at the court system and learn how the law is integrated within society, and the importance of legal principles, concepts, structures, citations and practices within English law.
+You will develop your skills in interpreting primary and secondary sources of law, including how to use Oxford Standard for Citation of Legal Authorities (OSCOLA).

-This module also looks at the importance of digital skills within the law and you will be supported and assessed through an eLearning legal training course in conjunction with completing the Westlaw UK Research Basic Certificate.
+This module also looks at the importance of digital skills within the law.
+You will be supported and assessed through an eLearning legal training course in conjunction with completing the Westlaw UK Research Basic Certificate.

 Legal Writing and Analytical Skills